Why study at Xochicalco University?

 Admissions Requirements

-- SAT Exam a Basic Sciences Exam (in English)
+- Basic Sciences Exam (in English)

 - Birth certificate, proof of address, high school transcript and diploma, immigration form, and provisional CURP.